 For a long time blogging seemed like a fake job.
 When I would talk to people I would often not even bring it up.
 I would say things like I am home with the kids and I happen to blog.
 Even a few years ago when our blogging income became a huge portion of our monthly family income, I would still take an almost apologetic stance to my work.
 Like it was this little side thing.

-But do you know what I learned in 2015?
+But do you know what I learned this year?
 Blogging is legit!
 Mostly because I finally learned the true tricks to monetize my site.
 I just launched a course to teach my EXACT strategy, since it is so powerful.

 I run a small business and get the joy to deal with all the good and all the craziness of that.
 Just because this space doesn’t have brick and mortar around it doesn’t make it any less of a business.
 This mentality shift has really helped me to take charge of this space and begin transforming it into something that much more resembles the truth that this is an actual business – a fun and great one!
 Basically my dream job.
 But a business none the less…